wang1680/CloudFlare-ImgBed-Docs/src/en/guide/introduction.md

         </a>
     </div>
 </div>
 CloudFlare ImgBed is an open-source file hosting solution based on Cloudflare Pages, providing users with free, stable, and efficient file storage services.
-The project supports multiple storage channels and both serverless and server-based deployment methods to meet different user needs.
+The project supports multiple storage channels and offers both serverless and server-based deployment options to meet different user needs.

 <div style="position: relative; padding: 30% 45%;">
     <iframe